ddigiorg/pattern-sequence-predictor/README.md

 Spatial Sensitivity:  Intuitively if a human sees a 9x9 field of red with just 1 pixel just slightly less red we'd still recognize it as "a sea of red".
 If that one pixel were to keep losing intensity, eventually the human brain would be able to recognize it as "a sea of red with a less red dot".

+### Sparse Distributed Representations (SDRs)

+A Sparse Distributed Representation (SDR) is a large vector of ones and zeros where the amount of zeros vastly outnumbers the amount of ones.

+To save space in physical computer memory, the locations of the 1's are stored rather than the entire vector of 0s and 1s.

+not all neurons are on at once.
+In fact the amount of active neurons at a given moment is very sparse.

+In the neocortex, a specific set of neurons activate when it observes a pattern or sequence of patterns.
+Activated neurons cause some neurons to enter a "predictive" state, expecting to be activated soon.

+In DM's case, the activated neurons in each column for the SDR.

+### Sequences of Patterns

+WIP

 ## DM Functions

 Divination Machine has 4 core functions: Spatial Encoding, Temporal Encoding, Decoding, and Learning.